 Technology as the cornerstone in the search for efficiency ratio improvement is not new, but the rate of adoption has intensified as a result of the ongoing COVID-19 pandemic.
-In this session, we will explore trends in automation of customer onboarding process in commercial lending before, during and after COVID-19.
-We will touch on diverse set of topics, including making effective use of increasing amount of customer data, shift to cloud based technology and resulting cyber security concerns and digitization of previously manual processes.
+In this session, we will explore trends in automating the customer onboarding process in commercial lending before, during, and after COVID-19.
+We will touch on a diverse set of topics, including making effective use of increasing amount of customer data, the shift to cloud-based technology, and resulting cyber-security concerns, and digitization of previously manual processes.

 In this session, we discuss ways that non-traditional sources of data can help you in your credit origination and assessment process.
 We'll hear from two leading Fintech providers of alternative data, and discuss how the Moody's Analytics Accelerator integrates non-traditional data into new or existing product opportunities.

 The current lending climate presents several challenges for pricing and yields.
 We will discuss how recent trends can affect your institutions and what strategic portfolio management elements you may have to turn to.
 Hear insights on balance sheet and optimization of portfolios.